Safety, the s-word; it is everywhere in our industry. Just add the s-word and things will be good to go, right? Wrong.

 People promoting people to empower and motivate!

 I believe this conversation fit right into the wheelhouse of our Women Offshore mission.
 We want to encourage women, who want to get the job done do it to the best of their abilities.
 This is the same for all the workers that work within their capacity to get the job done and stay safe.
 And just like women endorsing women, this is about people promoting people to empower and motivate.
 It is the future and it is not going anywhere!
+We must create safety standards at sea and continue to review the maritime safety protocols.

 I am just at the beginning of this journey, working to wrap my head around these concepts, but luckily there are a few experts that are contributing very thoughtfully to this conversation.

 If you would like to learn more and be apart of the conversation in your company, there are a few mediums you can use to learn more.
 I would love to hear your thoughts!
-Leave a message in the comments below or send us an email at hello@womenoffshore.org.
+Leave a message in the comments below or send us an email at [email protected].

 More Resources For You